2025 Thai U21 League

-The 2025 Thai U21 League, officially known as the PEA U21 Youngster League for sponsorship reasons, is the inaugural season of the Thai U21 League, under-21 football league in Thailand, organised by the Football Association of Thailand (FA Thailand) and Thai League Co., Ltd.

-The competition follows the 2024 Thai U23 League, which was preceded by FA Thailand's restructuring of its youth football system, lowering the age limit from under-23 to under-21.
-A total of 12 clubs compete in a single round-robin league stage, with the top four advancing to the knockout stage, which consists of semi-finals and finals.
-The season runs from 23 September to 24 December 2025, with sponsorship provided by the Provincial Electricity Authority (PEA).
+The 2025 Thai U21 League was the 2nd season of the Youngster League and the first to be played under the under-21 format, officially known for sponsorship reasons as the PEA U21 Youngster League, named after the Provincial Electricity Authority (PEA).
+Organised by the Football Association of Thailand (FA Thailand) and Thai League Co., Ltd., the competition was for Thai players under the age of 21 and featured 12 clubs.
+Each team played every other team once, either at home or away, with the top four advancing to the knockout stage, consisting of semi-finals and finals.
+The season ran from 23 September to 24 December 2025.

 Format

 The competition is divided into two stages: